How WiFi Automation Safeguards Business Productivity

 How does it alert IT?

 Automation platforms are in place to identify any issues before end users are affected.
-This proactive response allows IT to resolve issues faster – but only if the platform alerts them that there’s a problem.
-Find out when and where a platform posts issue alerts, and what information is included with the alert.
-Best case scenario is working with a platform that will identify the root cause of the issue and provide suggestions for resolution so that IT can address the issue immediately.
+This proactive response allows IT to resolve issues faster – but only if the platform alerts them of a problem.
+Find out when and where a platform posts issue alerts and what information is included with the alert.
+The best case scenario is working with a platform that will identify the root cause of the issue and provide suggestions for resolution so that IT can address the issue immediately.
+This makes WiFi automation essential for efficient problem solving.

 Does it provide non-stop monitoring?

 You want to work with a platform that will keep working no matter how your business changes.
-Not only does this provide continuity with uninterrupted network analytics, vendor agnostic devices are also great in the case that your business has different locations that work with different AP and internet vendors.
-With vendor agnostic support, IT teams only have to learn to use one WiFi Automation platform.
+Not only does this provide continuity with uninterrupted network analytics, but agnostic devices are also great if your business has different locations that work with different AP and internet vendors.
+With vendor-agnostic support, IT teams must only learn to use one WiFi Automation platform.

 Does it provide remote access?